thephez/original-evolution-whitepaper/README.md

 State exists in a block using a simplified verification process and enabling state transitions for
 closed accounts to be pruned.
 The root hash of all Transitions in the block is hashed as part of the block header during
-Proof­of­Work to gain consensus on the new state of all accounts that have transitioned since
+Proof-of-Work to gain consensus on the new state of all accounts that have transitioned since
 the previous block.

 State Transitions in a Block